willkg/phil/README.rst

     with the details of when the meeting is, how to attend, and where the notes for the meeting will be.

-    Will sets up phil and runs it in a cron job that kicks off every morning, checks the iCalendar files, and sends out meeting reminders accordingly.
+    Will installs and configures phil to send emails to the project list before the saturday meetings.
+Will sets up a cron job to kick phil off every morning to check for reminders it needs to send and send them.

 .. _iCalendar: http://tools.ietf.org/html/rfc5545